I Want To...

 Faraday, Nauder – Professor.
 Research Focus: translational and clinical research programs in platelet biology and perioperative genomics.

-Flavahan, Nick - Professor, Director of Research, Endowed Chair, Vice Chair.
+Flavahan, Nick - Professor.
 Research Focus: elucidating the cellular interactions and subcellular signaling pathways that control normal vascular function and regulate the initiation of vascular disease.

 Gao, Wei Dong – Associate Professor.
 Research Focus: defining the molecular and cellular mechanisms of contractile dysfunction in the failing heart.